abdrd/abdrd.github.io/posts/helix-and-paperwm.md

 If I remember correctly, I found an XML file that resembled something that contained my settings.
 It is not a big problem.
 I saved my settings in a plain text file.

-***I remember asking ChatGPT why PaperWM does not have a config file, and it said something about GNOME creating obstacles because of security reasons.
-I am not sure.***
+*I remember asking ChatGPT why PaperWM does not have a config file, and it said something about GNOME creating obstacles because of security reasons.*

 PaperWM is great.
 I think it is even better than i3.